 Increase physical fitness

-The police Cadets program is a co-ed program open to young people sixteen to eighteen years of age inclusive.
+The police Cadets program is a co-ed program open to young people in grades 10 through 12.

 The Police Cadet Company meets each week, usually on Wednesdays from 1800 to 2100.
 The program schedule normally follows the school year and allows for winter breaks, exam break and spring break.